bmcorser/_bmcorser.github.io/blog/2015/01/06/js-rochambeau.rst

 .. [#] It's a *chaining-style browser polyfill library*, surely.
 .. [#] It's solved anyway http://stackoverflow.com/a/7062795/3075972
 .. [#] ``#sorrynotsorry``
-.. [#] I also checked the Postgres repo where the last commit was a quarter of
+.. [#] At the time of writing, the Postgres repo where the last commit was a
-       an hour ago ... 'nuff said.
+       quarter of an hour ago ... 'nuff said.
 .. [#] I realise there are notable exceptions such as ReactJS, Polymer and
        probably a tonne more, but there are only so many hours in the day.